chr0x6eos/EarlyAccess/README.md

 Web-Code of Early Access

 ##  Install:
-1. Create .env and src/.env, as seen in examples below
+1. Create web/src/.env, as seen in examples below
 2. Install docker-compose
 3. Create mysql-storage folder (for peristent storage)
 4. Run `docker-compose up --build` in the project root